-In 2013–2014, George Elliott Clarke, poet laureate of the City of Toronto and a professor of English at the University of Toronto, joins the Canada Program as the William Lyon Mackenzie King Visiting Professor of Canadian Studies.
-Professor Clarke is appointed through Harvard’s Department of English and is teaching a fall undergraduate course, Black Like Who? and a spring graduate course, Black Epics of the Americas, while organizing the year’s seminar series and a faculty conference.
+In 2013–2014, George Elliott Clarke, poet laureate of the City of Toronto and a professor of English at the University of Toronto, was the William Lyon Mackenzie King Visiting Professor of Canadian Studies.
+Professor Clarke was appointed through Harvard’s Department of English and taught a fall undergraduate course, Black Like Who? and a spring graduate course, Black Epics of the Americas, while organizing the year’s seminar series and a faculty conference.

-Jacob Remes, assistant professor and mentor of public affairs and history at the Metropolitan Center at State university of New York’s Empire State College is the named WLMK Research Fellow for 2013–2014.
-Professor Remes is appointed through the Department of History at Harvard and is teaching two courses: a fall 2013 proseminar, Readings on 19th and 20th Century Canada, and the spring 2014 conference course, Migration and Relations between Canada and the United States.
+Jacob Remes, assistant professor and mentor of public affairs and history at the Metropolitan Center at State university of New York’s Empire State College was the WLMK Research Fellow for 2013–2014.
+Professor Remes was appointed through the Department of History at Harvard and taught two courses: a fall 2013 proseminar, Readings on 19th and 20th Century Canada, and the spring 2014 conference course, Migration and Relations between Canada and the United States.

 The Canada Seminar, chaired by the William Lyon Mackenzie King Visiting Professor, offers presentations by public figures, scholars, artists, and experts in various fields, and provides a forum for the lively exchange of ideas on a wide range of issues.
 Guest speakers of the seminar have included former Prime Ministers Pierre Trudeau and Jean Chrétien, Hall of Fame hockey player and former Toronto Maple Leaf President Ken Dryden, Supreme Court Justice Rosalie Silberman Abella, political philosopher Charles Taylor, and film director and producer Norman Jewison.